For years, I had heard people talk about this magical place up island. A place with lots of snow and no people. Sounded like my kind of place!.

 After my epic downhill skiing failure the previous month, I decided to spend my first day just working on my skills on easy terrain.

 Another thing that was new to me was the T-Bar.
 No chairlifts!
 Instead, you put this little contraption behind you and it pulls you up the mountain.
-I had to take a video of it, as every explanation I heard of it was scarier than it ended up being.

 Finally my second day, I ventured out onto the blue runs.
 Instead of the snowplow of shame … I did actually end up SKIING down them.
 Hooray.